Definition of Breast Carcinoma

 The LCIS originates from monomorphic cell proliferation with small tumor cells in the lobules of the mammary gland.
 The acini extend to a bulb-shaped form.
 The period of latency before transformation into an invasive lobular carcinoma is, being up to 25 years, longer than the period of latency of the DCIS, for which reason the LCIS is also named a pre-cancer.
 Often it is multi-centric.

-Accounting for about 55%, the mastocarcinoma is most frequently located in the upper outer quadrant of the breast, whereas it is located retro-areolar in 15%, in the upper inner in 15% and in the lower outer quadrant in 10% of the cases.
+The breast cancer is most frequently located (55%) in the upper outer quadrant of the breast due to increased breast density, whereas it is located retro-areolar in 15%, in the upper inner in 15% and in the lower outer quadrant in 10% of the cases.
 The lower inner quadrant is affected very rarely, amounting to only 5%.

-A carcinoma is multifocal, multiple foci in the same quadrant are present, if it is multi-centric, different quadrants are affected.
-Furthermore, the contralateral breast may as well be affected by a tumor, which occurs in about 5 – 10% of the cases.
+A carcinoma is said to be multifocal if multiple foci in the same quadrant are present.
+If it is multi-centric, different quadrants of the breasts are affected.
+Furthermore, in 5 – 10% of cases, the contralateral breast is also affected by the tumor.

 Affected axillary lymph nodes are used as an indicator of a hematogenous metastasis.
 During further procedures, examinations that verify metastases in organs should follow.
 For this, a chest X-ray, ultrasonic examination of the liver and bone scintigraphy is used.

-A dense palpable lump in the breast, which is detected by the patient herself in the majority of cases, is the leading symptom of the mastocarcinoma.
-Further symptoms, partially not occurring before reaching more advanced stages, are the following:
+The breast cancer is often asymptomatic in early stages.
+A dense palpable lump in the breast, which is detected by the patient herself in the majority of cases, is the leading symptom of the breast cancer.
+Further symptoms are the following:

-- Changes in size and shape, asymmetry of the breast
+- Changes in size, shape, and symmetry of the breast

 - Eczema of the nipple (always needs clarification!)